Fee Structure Simplification

 New Fee Schedules and Filing Requirements Are Now Effective

-On July 1, the new fee schedules and filing requirements became effective.
+On July 1, 2018, the new fee schedules and filing requirements became effective.
 All licensees must now file quarterly activity reports, which are due 30 days after the end of each quarter, based on the following schedule:

 |ACTIVITY PERIOD||REPORT DUE|